 When to go to Zermatt

-Best time to visit Zermatt?
-It’s the scenic views that will absolutely make your trip to Zermatt worth it.
+The scenic views will absolutely make your trip to Zermatt worth it.
 So, it’s best to go to Zermatt during Summer, particularly in September, when the temperature is pleasant and the skies are clear.
 During September, Zermatt experiences the lowest precipitation in the entire summer months.

 Zermatt Mobile App (Matterhorn)

 Zermatt is perhaps one of the most convenient places to visit today.
-With its Smartphone App “Matterhorn,” you get all the things you need in exploring Zermatt and exploring the mountains.
+With its Smartphone App “Matterhorn,” you get all the things you need to explore Zermatt and the mountains.
 Here are some of the application’s features that will definitely be useful when you visit Zermatt:

-- You can also check the weather/view in the high-altitude destinations with the live webcams in the app.
+- You can also check the weather of the high-altitude destinations with the live webcams in the app.

 - The status of the lifts and pistes is also indicated in the app, telling you if they are operational or not yet.